Foysal87/sbnltk/README.md

 Very soon.
 We are working on paper for security issue and improvement our modules.
 It will be released sequentially.

 ## About accuracy
 Accuracy can be varied for the different datasets.
 We measure our model with random datasets but small scale.
-As human resources for this project is not so large.
+As human resources for this project are not so large.

 ## Contribute Here
 * If you found any issue, please create an issue or contact with me.